ZestyTechnology/zesty-docs/docs/nimble_single/tuning.rst

 The tuning of the stepper driver for efficient extrusion and retraction is a little different, than with a bowden system or other direct drive systems.
 Because the Nimble has so much torque available, you can/must run a much lower vref for your stepper than normal.
 This also helps getting the pulses across properly as you are not fighting decay in the pulses caused by too much current.

-..note:: Yes there is such a thing, have a look at the excellent work Ryan Carlyle has done: https://github.com/rcarlyle/StepperSim
+..
+Note:: Yes there is such a thing, have a look at the excellent work Ryan Carlyle has done: https://github.com/rcarlyle/StepperSim

 Start with the suggested vref and go down if needed.
 Don’t be tempted to simply increase vref if the stepper stalls.
 It feels contra-dictionary, but the science backs it up.